Office of the Vice-President, Research and Graduate Studies

 A molecular biologist and expert in RNA and viroid enzymology, Professor Perreault holds the Université de Sherbrooke Research Chair on RNA Structure and Genomics.
 He previously held the Research Chair in Catalytic Genomics and RNA.
 He led the development of new applications in gene inactivation based on the fundamental findings of his laboratory.
 Jean-Pierre Perreault was the founding director of the RNA Biology Research Centre and a co-founder of RiboClub, a Canadian group of researchers interested in the study of RNA.
 He has chaired the Canadian Society for Biochemistry, Molecular and Cellular Biology (later the Canadian Society for Molecular Biosciences), and sat on its Board of Directors for several years.

-Jean-Pascal Lemelin is an Associate Professor in the Department of Psychoeducation and a member of the Université de Sherbrooke’s Groupe de recherche sur les inadaptations sociales de l'enfance.
+Jean-Pascal Lemelin is an Associate Professor in the Department of Psychoeducation and a member of the Université de Sherbrooke’s Groupe de recherche et d'intervention sur les adaptations sociales de l'enfance (GRISE).
 He is conducting research on affective and emotional development, behavioural issues, educational maladjustment, parent-child relationships, and cognitive development.